 - 2 teaspoons basil

-- Handful of spinach, ripped or cut into small pieces
+- ½ cup spinach ripped or cut into small pieces

-- Combine ingredients (except parmesan and spinach) in large stock pot, bring to boil.
+- Combine ingredients (except parmesan and spinach) in large stock pot, bring to a boil.

 - Allow to boil and cook until vegetables and pasta are cooked (about 30-40 minutes).